Innoccull/EquiText/README.md

 This repository includes the code and report for an assignment for the course DAT417 - The Trustworthy Data Scientist, completed as part of a Master of Applied Data Science.

 The assignment called for addressing an ethical concern with the use of a data science solution.
 The solution developed was a named entity recognition model that detects and highlights gendered lamguage in job advertisements so that it can potentially be adjusted.
-Previous research has shown that gendered language in job advertisements can discourage applicants from applying, leading to a less diverse candidate pool for employers to choose from.
+Previous research has shown that gendered language in job advertisements can discourage applicants from applying, leading to a less diverse candidate pool for employers to choose from and missed opportunities for individual applicants.

 The solution developed includes:
 - a named entity recognition model developed in spacy that identifies if a term is masculine or feminine in the context of job advertisements